-The members of the Nominating and Governance Committee during fiscal 2019 were Messrs.
-Bradley (Chair), Hart, Lu and Whipple.
-The Nominating and Governance Committee held five meetings during fiscal 2019.
+The members of the Nominating and Governance Committee during fiscal 2020 were Messrs.
+Bradley (Chair), Hart (until his death in December 2019), Lu and Whipple.
+Upon the recommendation of the Nominating and Governance Committee, the Board of Directors appointed Dr. Cholawsky to the Nominating and Governance Committee in June 2020.
+The Nominating and Governance Committee held five meetings during fiscal 2020.
 Each of the members of the Nominating and Governance Committee is independent for purposes of the Nasdaq Listing Rules.
 The Nominating and Governance Committee operates under a charter that is available on our website at www.gsitechnology.com.
-The Nominating and Governance Committee identifies prospective Board candidates, recommends nominees for election to our Board of Directors, develops and recommends Board member selection criteria, considers committee member qualification, reviews and makes recommendations to the Board of Directors regarding Board and committee compensation, recommends corporate governance principles to the Board of Directors, and provides oversight in the evaluation of the Board of Directors and each committee.
+The Nominating and Governance Committee identifies prospective Board candidates, recommends nominees for election to our Board of Directors, develops and recommends Board member selection criteria, considers committee member qualification, reviews and makes recommendations to the Board of Directors regarding Board and committee compensation based in part upon input from an independent national compensation consulting firm engaged for that purpose, recommends corporate governance principles to the Board of Directors, reviews and proposes responses to shareholder proposals, and provides oversight in the evaluation of the Board of Directors and each committee.